University of Aberdeen: Academic dress

 The scarlet gown (toga rubra) previously worn by undergraduates.

 Academic dress has been worn in the University of Aberdeen since mediaeval times.
 Aberdeen shared with the other ancient universities the wearing of scarlet gowns (toga rubra) and a trencher for undergraduates, but by the middle of the twentieth century its use amongst the students had faded.
 Bursars formerly wore a black gown, and were made to perform menial services about college.
 Female students wore a trencher with scarlet tassels, while male students wore black tassels.

 Academic dress is usually worn only at formal occasions, such as at graduation, Founder's Day, or academic processions which take place for ceremonial reasons.
 For undergraduate degrees (e.g. MA, BSc, LLB etc.), a long black gown is worn with a hood of black silk and lined with silk in a colour which varies depending on discipline.
 For example, the lining is white silk for all Master of Arts degrees, green silk for Bachelor of Science in pure sciences, and crimson silk for MBChB.
 A black mortarboard is also worn.
 For master's degrees (e.g. MSc, MLitt etc.) a long black gown is worn, with a white silk hood lined in a colour that varies by discipline.
 For PhD, the doctor's scarlet robe is worn with black facings and sleeve lining, along with a black "John Knox" cap.
 For other doctoral degrees (e.g. EdD, LLD etc.), the scarlet robe has facings and sleeve linings in a different colour.

-Academics
+Academic profile

 Term

 The academic year at Aberdeen was originally based upon the Scottish Term and Quarter Days, beginning with Martinmas (October – November), Candlemas (January – March), and ending with Whitsunday (April – June).
 However, today the academic term is divided into two semesters, the First Half-Session and the Second-Half Session, beginning in September and ending in May.
 Written examinations are sat in November and April and May, and graduation is celebrated either in November or at the end of June.